wendyverdonk93/docs/content/api/payment_methods/post-order-dirdeb.md

 Creates a SEPA Direct Debit [Redirect](/faq/api/difference-between-direct-and-redirect) order.

-{{< alert-notice >}} The __recurring_id__ parameter can be used to process subsequent payments when the recurring option is enabled in your MultiSafepay Control.
+{{< alert-notice >}} The __recurring_id__ parameter can be used to process subsequent payments when the recurring option is enabled in your MultiSafepay account.
 The recurring_id must be included in the gateway info section of the request.
 Read more about [recurring payments](https://docs.multisafepay.com/tools/recurring-payments/recurring-payments-how-does-it-work) {{< /alert-notice >}}

 * Redirect transaction requires all fields completed properly